sap-tutorials/btp-foundation/tutorials/cp-kyma-download-cli/cp-kyma-download-cli.md

 To obtain kubeconfig from Kyma dashboard:

-1. Navigate to Kyma dashboard of your Kyma runtime.
+1. Navigate to Kyma dashboard of your SAP BTP, Kyma runtime.

-2. Log into Kyma runtime.
+2. Log into SAP BTP, Kyma runtime.

-3. At the top of the Kyma runtime window you will find a dropdown which displays the name of the currently connected runtime.
+3. At the top of the SAP BTP, Kyma runtime window you will find a dropdown which displays the name of the currently connected runtime.
 Select the dropdown and choose **Clusters Overview**.

 4. Choose the download icon to download the file.